 The presented OFDM system in the above few subsections will be simulated using MATLAB-2011 on a personal computer of the following specifications: (i) Intel processor 3.2 GHZ Pentium-four; (ii) 2MB cache RAM; (iii) 2 GB RAM; (iv) SATA hard disk 250GB.
-In this part the simulation of different OFDM systems with different M-QAM schemes using MATLAB Simulink tools will be obtained.
+In this part the simulation of OFDM system using MATLAB Simulink tools will be obtained.
 The effect of different parameters on the simulation of the OFDM system using MATLAB program is discussed through the following experiments.
-After that the comparison between these systems will be illustrated and then we can determine the best one of them.